ninbura/windows/readme.md

         3. Set Terminal to "Windows Terminal"
         4. Expand the "PowerShell" menu & enable "Change execution policy to allow..."
         5. Enable sudo, Expand the sudo menu, and set "Configure how sudo runs applications to "Inline".
-    - Theme
+    - Personalization
         1. Open Windows Settings & navigate to "Personalization" > "Colors".
-        2. Set "Choose your mode" to "Dark".
+            1. Set "Choose your mode" to "Dark".
-        3. Set your Accent color per your desire.
+            2. Set your Accent color per your desire.
+        2. Navigate to "Personalization" > "Themes" > "Desktop icon settings"
+            1. Before you uncheck "Recycle Bin", pin it to your Favorites in File Explorer.
+            2. Open your Recyle Bin by double clicking the icon on your desktop.
+            3. Drag the "Recycle Bin" text from from the URL bar in File Explorer to your pinned section, I put it at the bottom.
+            4. Uncheck "Recycle Bin" in the "Desktop icon settings" dialog we opened earlier.
+        3. Navigate to "Personalization" > "Lock screen"
+            1. Set "Lock screen status" to "None".
+        4. Navigate to "Personalization" > "Start"
+            1. Toggle off "Show reccomended files int Start...".
+            2. Toggle off "Show recommendatoins for tips...".
+            3. Toggle off "Show account-related notifications.
+        5. Navigate to "Personalization" > "Taskbar".
+            1. Set "Search" to "Hide" & untoggle all other "Taskbar items".
+            2. Expand the "Taskbar behaviors" menu.
+            3. Uncheck "Show flashing taskbar apps", and "Show my taskbar on all displays".
     - Date & Time
         - Date & Time Format
             1. Open Control Panel.